 The law allows us to attend to urgent repairs without consulting the landlord.
 Under the Residential Tenancies Act 1997, urgent repairs include:

-The bond you pay at the beginning of your tenancy agreement is your money.
 It’s understandable that you want to make sure you’ll get it all back when you’re ready to move on.
 Most of the time you needn’t worry.
 There are really only three reasons why a bond or part of your bond might not be refunded.
 All of them are avoidable.

 When the time comes to move out, you will need to give notice as per the terms of your tenancy agreement.
 The length of notice required depends on your circumstances.